Most of the links on this post are informational, but a few are affiliate links to help maintain this website.

 4. Yoga poses.

 I start with three cat/cow poses and then do three half sun salutations.
 This gets my spine warmed up and the blood flowing.
-Since I've started doing this every morning I'm now able to (barely) touch my toes, which is a long way from where I was a couple of years ago when the picture below was taken.
+Since I've started doing this every morning I'm now able to (barely) touch my toes, which is a long way from where I was a couple of years ago.
 It's a testament to how small changes over time can make a big difference.

 5. Essential Oils.

 After I get ready I put a mix of 1 drop of this peppermint oil and 1 drop of this lavender oil on my temples, forehead, and behind my ears.
 This wakes me up and gets rid of the morning fogginess.
 Then, I use a product called Tummy Rub by Rocky Mountain Oils, a drop or two on my stomach, liver area, and sternum to help with digestion throughout the day.

 When I'm ready for the day I prepare a healthy breakfast.
 May people skip breakfast, but because I need to take my morning pills I need at least a little something in my stomach.
 Most days I have my Nutrition-Packed Go-To Every Day Smoothie and a scrambled egg.

 After that I'm ready to start my day.